alephium/old-wiki/Mainnet-Guide.md

     java -jar -Xmx500m alephium-1.0.0.jar

-The config files will be under `~/.alephium/mainnet`, and the log files will be stored in `~/.alephium/logs`.
+The config files and database will be under `~/.alephium/mainnet`, the log files will be stored in `~/.alephium/logs`.
 There are comments of many of the config parameters in those config files.

 ## Configure your node (Optional)